-INSIDE: The Ultimate Guide to the Brick Lane Food Market.
+INSIDE: The Ultimate Guide to the Brick Lane Food Market London.

-Every visitor to London city must wander through the Brick Lane Food Market.
+Every visitor to London city must wander through the BRICK LANE FOOD MARKET in London.

 Sunday is the best day to go because the Sunday Upmarket and London Street Food Hall is in full swing!

 Wedged in between Spitalfields market and the actual Brick Lane road, this Brick Lane market is home to East London’s creative community, their fashion scene and street food trends, mashed up in one place.

 If you LOVE food, you MUST NOT MISS THIS PLACE.

 I have NEVER in my life seen so many amazing colourful aromatic dishes and bubbling vats in one place, and most for less than a tenner.

 We didn’t walk out of this haven of world cuisine.